 50% of many mental health conditions develop by age 14

 LifeAct programming is evidence based.
-Our partners at University Hospital and Rainbow Babies and Children’s Hospital guide our curriculum development and evaluation.
+Our partners at University Hospitals and Rainbow Babies and Children’s Hospital guide our curriculum development and evaluation.
 A 2017 research study found students who participated in the LifeAct program had significant gains in knowledge about the signs and symptoms of depression and received immediate benefits.
 It was proven that participation in the LifeAct program does not create risk.
 View poster here.

 LifeAct Connects Students to Mental Health Resources